Home Service Property owner Living in Paris Blog FAQ About me Contact Deutsche Version English version Version française

 7 tips to avoid scammers when looking for an apartment in France

-Misconception: Having discovered a cheap apartment in Paris
+Misconception: Discovering a cheap apartment in Paris

 Misconception: Just reserve quickly, then the apartment is yours